ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 2. Deconstruction Orders
 3. Upgrade Orders

+![Screenshot of the selection tool][selection]

 Currently I'm still working on Item Request Orders, i.e. module requests for assemblers, fuel requests for trains.
-I'm not sure if this is covered by Upgrade Orders.
+I'm not sure if this is already covered by Upgrade Orders.

 ------------------------